 So why Dermaplaning?
-Well, as a sufferer of PCOS (Polycystic ovary syndrome) one of the symptoms is excess body and facial hair.
+Well, as a sufferer of PCOS (Polycystic ovary syndrome) one of the symptoms is an excess body and facial hair.
 It can be mild or it can be really severe due to the increase in male hormones.
 I’m lucky that I only have it quite mild really.
-However, I do feel like I am forever waxing or plucking and it’s monotonous to say the least.
+However, I do feel like I am forever waxing or plucking and it’s monotonous, to say the least.

 I invested in some razors for my brows and then the other day I watched a YouTube video where they used the same razors for Dermaplaning.